mattlean/lean-js-app-starter/docs/developing/docker-environments.md

 -   Press Ctrl+C in the terminal where the container logs are output to stop all containers in the environment.
 -   Use Docker Desktop to stop/remove the environment's containers.

-Note that stopping a container makes it temporarily inactive so it will no longer consume memory on your native machine, but it will take up storage space.
+Note that stopping a container makes it temporarily inactive so it will no longer consume memory on your native machine, but it will take up disk space.
 Starting a stopped container is fast and will let you quickly get back into where you last left off.

 Removing a container deletes the container and everything within it that is not inside the project directory (the project directory on your native machine and the `/code` directory in the app container) or a volume.
-This completely frees up all the storage space the container was taking on your native machine.
+This completely frees up all the disk space the container was taking on your native machine.
 Starting a Docker environment again means that it will have to create new containers which can potentially be a slow process if the build cache is invalidated.

 Alternatively, you can stop and remove a dev environment's containers by navigating to a project directory and running [`docker compose stop`](https://docs.docker.com/reference/cli/docker/compose/stop) and [`docker compose down`](https://docs.docker.com/reference/cli/docker/compose/down), respectively.